wallarm/product-documentation/docs/latest/user-guides/settings/api-tokens.md

         This request creates an API token with Global Administrator's permissions that can be used for the [tenant creation](../../installation/multi-tenant/configure-accounts.md#step-3-create-the-tenant-via-the-wallarm-api).

 1. From the response, get the `id` of the created token and send the GET request to the `/v2/api_tokens/{id}/secret` route using this `id`.
-1. Copy token's secret.
-Now you can use it for API request authorization.
+1. Copy the `secret` value from the response and use it as the API token for request authentication.

     !!! info "Copying token from Wallarm Console"
-        As created API token is displayed in Wallarm Console, you can also copy the token's secret from its menu in **Settings** → **API Tokens**.
+        As created API token is displayed in Wallarm Console, you can also copy it from the token's menu in **Settings** → **API Tokens**.

 ## Backward-compatible tokens